 One of the most significant concerns a worker may face if an on-the-job injury occurs is whether the incident is covered by workers’ compensation insurance.
-In Pennsylvania, a majority workers are covered, even those who are employed part-time or in seasonal positions.
+In Pennsylvania, a majority of workers are covered, even those who are employed part-time or in seasonal positions.

 There are some exceptions to the state’s compensation coverage.
 For example, civilian employees of the federal government have separate compensation laws and benefits.
 Those employed as shipyard, harbor or railroad workers have separate compensation resources as well.
 Those involved in volunteer work may not be covered under the Pennsylvania Workers’ Compensation Act.
 Agricultural and casual employees may be excluded from workers’ compensation.
 Those who work in domestic positions are also excluded.